FizzeyDev/ChampionsTools/README.md

 ### Pokédex

-Only the Pokémon actually obtainable in Champions are selectable — `src/lib/champions/pokedex.ts` holds the exact roster (currently 222 unique species), cross-checked against the game's own Pokédex listing rather than the full ~1000-species national dex.
-Two "Past"-tagged data-layer bugs were found and fixed along the way: `@pkmn/dex` silently drops ~44 species (Absol, Alakazam, Beedrill...) and ~82 items (every Mega Stone) from its Gen 9-filtered views since they're not part of Scarlet/Violet's own regional dex — both now fall back to the raw, unfiltered dex so they resolve correctly everywhere (species lookups, sprites, and — critically — the damage calc itself, which would otherwise throw on any Mega holding its own stone).
+Only the Pokémon actually obtainable in Champions are selectable — `src/lib/champions/pokedex.ts` holds the exact roster, cross-checked against the game's own Pokédex listing rather than the full ~1000-species national dex.
+Two "Past"-tagged data-layer bugs were found and fixed along the way:
+`@pkmn/dex` silently drops dozens of species (Absol, Alakazam, Beedrill...) and every Mega Stone item from its Gen 9-filtered views since they're not part of Scarlet/Violet's own regional dex — both now fall back to the raw, unfiltered dex so they resolve correctly everywhere (species lookups, sprites, movesets, and — critically — the damage calc itself, which would otherwise throw on any Mega holding its own stone).

 ### Stat Points, not EVs